redphx/joydance/README.md

 ✅ = confirmed working
 ❓ = not tested, but expected to work
-⚠️ **Important**: Can't use buttons on Joy-Con to navigate the UI on JD 2016-2019 (you'll have to use controllers/keyboard).
+⚠️ **Important**: Can't use buttons on Joy-Con to navigate the UI in JD 2016-2019 (you'll have to use controllers/keyboard).

 ## How does it work?